vantage6/vantage6-workshop/episodes/chap5_python_client.md

 :::::::::::::::::::::::::::::::::::::: questions

-With the Python client:
+In the context of the Python client:

 - How to connect to the vantage6 server?
-- How to use the `Client` object?
+- How to explore the `Client` object?
-- How to check details of a collaboration?
+- How to check details of a collaborations?
-- How to start a task?
+- How to start a compute task?
 - How to collect the results of a finished computation?

 :::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-After completing this episode, participants should be able to…
+After completing this episode, you will be able to:

-- Connect to the vantage6 server using the Python client.
 - Understand the basic concepts of the vantage6 Python client.

+use the Python client to …

+- Connect to the vantage6 server.
 - Use the Python client to get details of a collaboration.
 - Create a task using the Python client.
 - Collect the results of a finished computation using the Python client.